What is SMTP?

 - or not reaching final addressees at all.

-So, to handle this, you need an SMTP server.
+So, to handle this, you need a Magento 2 SMPT configuration with a dedicated Magento email server.
 SMTP services use stronger authentication.
 This increases your chances to get to the right folder.

 How to choose an SMTP provider?